namin/relaxed-machines/README.md

 Relaxed Machines
 ----------------

-Explorations in neuro-symbolic differentiable interpreters.
+Program synthesis in neuro-symbolic differentiable interpreters.

 ## Inspired by ∂4